 A series of lamps made from broken fluorescent tube lights (TLs).
 The series makes use of these objects, having lost their original function, as a material for new designs.

-The old TLs are arranged and held together with laser-cut acrylic or waterjet-cut aluminium frames.
+The old TLs are arranged and held together with laser-cut acrylic, aluminium or stainless steel frames.
 Together they form a clean yet warm translucent surface, illuminated by new LED tubes.

 The lamps highlight the aesthetical qualities of TLs, reinstating value to this discarded material.
 The manufacturer’s logos are still visible, alluding to their industrial past.